-- (8) Whole Person Concept Recycle / Dismissal: At any time, the OCS Commandant may convene a Whole Person Concept Board to evaluate Candidates who fail to show progress in performance, physical fitness, leadership, academic, motivation, attitude, aptitude, peer evaluations or conduct to determine if they should continue training.
+(8) Whole Person Concept Recycle / Dismissal: At any time, the OCS Commandant may convene a Whole Person Concept Board to evaluate Candidates who fail to show progress in performance, physical fitness, leadership, academic, motivation, attitude, aptitude, peer evaluations or conduct to determine if they should continue training.
 Failure to progress is not applicable to a single failure of an event but is the culmination of two or more repeated failures or marginal performance of a certain category or multiple categories of events (may be POI or non-POI events).
 The OCS Commandant may initiate a Whole Person Concept Board for any student that is recommended for recycle from the course a second time.
 If the board determines that even though the Candidate passes all graduation requirements, yet they are not meeting the required Leader Attributes and Core Leader Competencies outlined in ADP 6-22 (Army Leadership), they may be dismissed from the course.
-See paragraph 3.f. for more details on the Whole Person Concept Board. - (9) Suspension of Favorable Action (FLAG): Any Candidate who has a FLAG initiated against them while assigned to OCS may be recycled or dismissed at the discretion of the OCS Commandant.
+See paragraph 3.f. for more details on the Whole Person Concept Board.

+(9) Suspension of Favorable Action (FLAG): Any Candidate who has a FLAG initiated against them while assigned to OCS may be recycled or dismissed at the discretion of the OCS Commandant.
 This includes AR 15-6 investigations.
-Candidates flagged for investigation due to conduct in the course will not be dismissed before conclusion of the investigation and execution of standards discussed in paragraph 3.b. - d.
+Candidates flagged for investigation due to conduct in the course will not be dismissed before conclusion of the investigation and execution of standards discussed in paragraph 3.b.

+d.
 Academic / Physical Recycles or Dismissals.
 All Candidates must meet standards outlined in Chapter 2 of this document or may be subject to recycle or dismissal from OCS.
 Applicable retests will be given within 72 hours (except under special circumstances) of the Candidate being notified that they did not meet the minimum standard.
+Unless required by separate policy or otherwise noted within this document, cadre are not required to provide students a full retraining session for academic failure.
 If a Candidate demonstrates a trend of first-time test failures, he/she may be considered for recycle or dismissal for failure to progress.
 A Candidate who is recycled for failure to meet a course standard and fails to meet the same standard in the next cycle may be dismissed from the course.